Beavertown Brewery

-Beavertown Brewery is a British brewery based in Tottenham, London, 100% owned by Heineken.
+Beavertown Brewery is a British brewery based in Tottenham, north London, England.
+It was acquired by the Dutch company Heineken in 2022.

-Beavertown was founded in 2011 by Logan Plant, the son of Robert Plant, singer with Led Zeppelin.
-The brewery's name came from the nickname for de Beauvoir Town, the area of London where its first beer was brewed at Duke’s Brew & Que on Downham Road, London N1, and which was unexpectedly closed in 2017.
+Beavertown was founded in 2011 by Logan Plant, the son of Robert Plant, former lead singer of the English rock band Led Zeppelin.
+The brewery's name came from the nickname for De Beauvoir Town, the area of London where its first beer was brewed, Duke's Brew & Que on Downham Road, London N1, and which was unexpectedly closed in 2017.

 In June 2018, it was announced that Heineken would be buying a minority stake, so that Beavertown could spend £40 million on a new brewery and visitor site.
 The new brewery was launched in 2020, with a capacity of 500,000 hectolitres, a ten-fold increase in their previous capacity.

-Beavertown currently produce mostly IPAs, with special seasonal beers on rotation.
+Beavertown produces mostly India pale ales (IPAs), with seasonal beers on rotation.

 Ownership

 As of June 2019, Heineken UK own 11,196 (49.5%) of the 'A' shares of TP & Munch Ltd, which owns 100% of both Beavertown Brewery Ltd and the dormant Lost Star Ltd. Logan Plant owns 5,833 'A' shares (25.8%) and his wife Bridget owns 5,605 'A' shares (24.8%).
 Creative Director Nick Dwyer has 105 'B' shares; operations director Nikola Marjanovic Heineken have also made a loan via TP & Munch that is secured on the brewery's assets and trademarks.

-On 31 August 2022, Bridget and Logan Plant resigned their directorships of TP & Munch Ltd, leaving Heineken UK Limited with full control of the company.
+In August 2022, Bridget and Logan Plant resigned their directorships of TP & Munch Ltd, leaving Heineken UK Limited with full control of the company.

+Locations

+Beavertown operates two brewery locations in Tottenham Hale (opened in 2014) and Enfield (opened 2020).
+Beavertown has a close relationship with the English Premier League club Tottenham Hotspur, operating a microbrewery at the Tottenham Hotspur Stadium, along with reopening the Corner Pin pub opposite the stadium in 2021.
+Beavertown serves the exclusive One Of Our Own IPA at the latter two locations since 2020.